Alexanderplatz: Between Empire and the Nazi era (1900–1940)

 At the beginning of the 20th century, Alexanderplatz experienced its heyday.
 In 1901, Ernst von Wolzogen founded the first German cabaret, the Überbrettl, in the former Sezessionsbühne ('Secession stage') at Alexanderstraße 40, initially under the name Bunte Brettl.
 It was announced as "Kabarett as upscale entertainment with artistic ambitions.
 Emperor-loyal and market-oriented stands the uncritical amusement in the foreground."

 The merchants Hermann Tietz, Georg Wertheim and Hahn opened large department stores on Alexanderplatz: Tietz (1904–1911), Wertheim (1910–1911) and Hahn (1911).
 Tietz marketed itself as a department store for the Berlin people, whereas Wertheim modelled itself as a department store for the world.

 In October 1905, the first section of the Tietz department store opened to the public.
 It was designed by architects Wilhelm Albert Cremer and Richard Wolffenstein, who had already won second prize in the competition for the construction of the Reichstag building.
 The Tietz department store underwent further construction phases and, in 1911, had a commercial space of 7300 m2 and the longest department store façade in the world at 250 m in length.

 For the construction of the Wertheim department store, by architects Heinrich Joseph Kayser and Karl von Großheim, the Königskolonnaden were removed in 1910 and now stand in the Heinrich von Kleist Park in Schöneberg.

-In October 1908, the Haus des Lehrers ('house of teachers') was opened next to the Bunte Brettl at Alexanderstraße 41.
+In October 1908, the Haus des Lehrers ('the teacher's house') was opened next to the Bunte Brettl at Alexanderstraße 41.
 It was designed by Hans Toebelmann and Henry Gross.
 The building belonged to the Berliner Lehrererverein ('teachers’ association'), who rented space on the ground floor of the building out to a pastry shop and restaurant to raise funds for the association.
 The building housed the teachers' library which survived two world wars, and today is integrated into the library for educational historical research.
 The rear of the property contained the association's administrative building, a hotel for members and an exhibition hall.
 Notable events that took place in the hall include the funeral services for Karl Liebknecht and Rosa Luxemburg on 2 February 1919 and, on 4 December 1920, the Vereinigungsparteitag (Unification Party Congress) of the Communist Party and the USPD.

-The First Ordinary Congress of the Communist Workers Party of Germany was held in the nearby Zum Prälaten restaurant, 1–4 August 1920.
+The First Ordinary Congress of the Communist Workers' Party of Germany was held in the nearby Zum Prälaten restaurant, 1–4 August 1920.

 Alexanderplatz's position as a main transport and traffic hub continued to fuel its development.
 In addition to the three U-Bahn underground lines, long-distance trains and S-Bahn trains ran along the Platz's viaduct arches.
 Omnibuses, horse-drawn from 1877 and, after 1898, also electric-powered trams, ran out of Alexanderplatz in all directions in a star shape.
 The subway station was designed by Alfred Grenander and followed the colour-coded order of subway stations, which began with green at Leipziger Platz and ran through to dark red.